blogdaren/PHPCreeper/README.md

 //start parser instance
 startAppParser();

+//well, we could configure many config items as needed such as redis item here
+//configure redis with array value of One-dimension or Two-dimension as needed
+//for details on how to configure the value, refer to the Follow-Up sections
+//$config['redis'] = [];

 function startAppProducer()
 {
     $producer = new Producer;

+    //maybe need to set config
+    //global $config; $producer->setConfig($config);

     $producer->setName('AppProducer')->setCount(1);
     $producer->onProducerStart = function($producer){
         //task can be configured like this, here the rule name like `r1` should be given: